Updated March 6, 2023

 - The word Jira was derived from the Japanese word Godzilla from the word Gojira.
 It supports different cross-platform operating systems.
 It is a kind of project management software and bug tracking system.
 It was licensed for free in the case of nonprofit organizations or any open source projects being run.
 It was initially released in the year 2002.
 The latest stable version was released in the month of October 2018.

 - Github was founded in the year 2008.
 It was recently acquired by the Software giant Microsoft in the month of June 2018.
 Its’ headquarters is based in California, USA.
 It has most million users and a million numbers of repositories hosted on its site and became the largest source code host in the world.
 Github was initially a start-up business.
 The projects on Github can be manipulated and updated using the Git command-line interface.

-Head To Head Comparison Between Jira vs Github (Infographics)
+Head To Head Comparison Between Jira and Github (Infographics)

 Below is the top 9 difference between Jira vs Github

-- Jira has latest features such as full agile support, great search and reporting features in its software whereas Github does not have these features such as searching and reporting.
+- Jira has the latest features such as full agile support, great search and reporting features in its software, whereas Github does not have these features such as searching and reporting.

-- Jira runs on the cloud or can be set up on our own server to be used for secure or financial apps where privacy is the main concern whereas Github runs on its enterprise cloud server.
+- Jira runs on the cloud or can be set up on our own server to be used for secure or financial apps where privacy is the main concern, whereas Github runs on its enterprise cloud services.

-- Jira has a monthly payment for its enterprise use whereas Github has monthly or one-time payment or annual subscription for its enterprise subscription.
+- Jira has a monthly payment for its enterprise use, whereas Github has a monthly or one-time payment or annual subscription for its enterprise subscription.

-- Jira is being used by top companies or brands such as Cisco, eBay, NASA, Salesforce, Adobe, LinkedIn, etc. were as Github is being used almost all of the top brands and enterprises such as KrauseFx, HubSpot, Kakao, MailChimp etc.
+- Top companies are using Jira or brands such as Cisco, eBay, NASA, Salesforce, Adobe, LinkedIn, etc. Github is being used by almost all top brands and enterprises such as KrauseFx, HubSpot, Kakao, MailChimp, etc.

 Jira vs Github Comparison Table